-Next Week’s ‘Bold And The Beautiful’ Spoilers For February 22-25: Thomas Interferes & Finn Draws The Line
+Next Week's 'Bold And The Beautiful' Spoilers For February 22-25: Thomas Interferes & Finn Draws The Line

-Next week’s The Bold and the Beautiful spoilers tease that Steffy Forrester (Jacqueline MacInnes Wood) will take accountability for her actions and deliver a powerful speech to Hope Logan Spencer (Annika Noelle) and Dr. John “Finn” Finnegan (Tanner Novlan).
-The physician draws the line, per The TV Guide, while Thomas Forrester (Matthew Atkinson) boldly steps in to help those who need him.
+Next week's The Bold and the Beautiful spoilers tease that Steffy Forrester (Jacqueline MacInnes Wood) will take accountability for her actions and deliver a powerful speech to Hope Logan Spencer (Annika Noelle) and Dr. John "Finn" Finnegan (Tanner Novlan).
+The physician draws the line, per TV Guide, while Thomas Forrester (Matthew Atkinson) boldly steps in to help those who need him.

 The soap opera was pre-empted last week as CBS covered the impeachment trial.
 The spoilers for the next two weeks are carry-over teasers from the previous week and an adjusted timeline for the foreseeable future.
-The Inquisitr reports that viewers will find out that Liam is the father of Steffy’s baby on Tuesday, February 23.
+The Inquisitr reported that viewers will find out Liam is the father of Steffy's baby on Tuesday, February 23.

 Finn is a man of his word.
 He was shattered when he learned that he wasn't the baby's daddy, but he's willing to look to the future.
 The physician makes his intentions clear to Steffy.